What Is A Mentor? - SACAP

 • Learning mentors enable learners to implement their learning.

-• Domain-specific mentors have the required experience and knowledge in a specific field or profession, or in an aspect of a field, such as human resources, logistics, marketing, finance, IT, teaching, admin, management, and so on.
+• Domain-specific mentors have the required experience and knowledge in a specific field or profession, or in an aspect of a field.
+This could be human resources, logistics, marketing, finance, IT, teaching, admin, management, and so on.

 • Life mentors are usually role models, such as parents, priests, teachers, or older siblings – those whose wisdom guides us through life.
 Life mentors can be with their mentees for a long time.